 This is a general category of damages that covers all monetary losses, including medical expenses after an accident or injury.
 Recovery requires detailed proof that the losses were sustained, and a showing of how much money was involved.

 Should I Pursue an Injury Lawsuit?

 Not all injury cases are good candidates for filing suit.
 Some are not worth pursuing while other may be sure-fire winners.
 That's why an accident case requires a detailed understanding of the personal injury law.
-If an accident has caused you a loss, you will want to consult with an experienced attorney.
-Wondering if you have a viable case?
-You can always have an attorney do a free evaluation of your case here.
+If an accident has caused you a loss, you'll want to seek economic recovery.
+Contact a local injury law attorney today.